 Mutual funds are a bit different from stocks and ETFs.
 They can have the following types of taxable returns.

-- Dividends – A mutual fund dividend is a distribution of some or all of the dividends that the mutual fund manager has received from the issuers of the securities owned by the mutual fund.
+- Dividends – A mutual fund A distribution of either cash or stock by a company to its shareholders. is a distribution of some or all of the dividends that the mutual fund manager has received from the issuers of the securities owned by the mutual fund.

-- Capital gain distributions – Capital gain distributions are money the mutual fund manager pays to owners when a mutual fund sells some of its assets.
+- Capital gain distributions – Capital gain distributions are money the mutual fund manager pays to owners when a mutual fund sells some of its The value of things the company owns and amounts it is owed.

 - Capital gains – As with other financial instruments, you pay tax on the any realized capital gains (the difference between the amount you receive when you sell a mutual fund and the amount you paid for it) when you sell a mutual fund.